 What’s the difference between wicker and rattan?

-Rattan is a material used to make furniture – whereas wicker is the technique that involves weaving these natural materials into intricate patterns.
+Rattan is a material used to make the Bali Bags and other things like furniture– whereas wicker is the weaving technique that involves weaving these natural materials into intricate patterns.

 How do you clean a rattan bag?

 This one’s easy!
 Wipe with a damp cloth and hang to dry.
 You’re good to go!

 Up-cycling is the process of reusing discarded materials to create a product of higher quality (or value) than the original.

 With our rattan bags, a unique polyester fabric lining is added to the inside of each bag, and recycled plastic is used to add colour to the exterior’s beige hue.